COPS-IITBHU/WebXR-Assignment2-holograms/README.md

 Fix it by typing ```npm cache clean --force``` so if any log of files prevent installing npm, or there is unexpected end of JSON.. it can be fixed..
 Also don't forget to ```cd ..``` to go back to web folder before starting the local server..

 ## Wrapping up
+This assignment shows the scope of Virtual reality solution.
+No doubt VR is the way ahead and the future possibilities of WebVR and diverse..
+Hopefully these tasks will clear your concepts about 8th wall and 8i's integration with it and you can keep customising these holograms to some new possibilities.
 ![](8ilogo.png)